aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

 virtuous circle instead, based on humility and trust. **If we can trust each other to listen and take concerns seriously, we free ourselves to be uncertain about those concerns, and open to possibilities that superficially work against them**.
-In other words, we free ourselves to communicate with subtlety and nuance.
+In other words, we free ourselves to communicate and explore with subtlety and nuance.
 Trust and humility go hand-in-hand.
 And they are the key to finding positive-sum outcomes.

 This is why I feel distraught when I see accusations of bad faith, of the teams having an "agenda" and the "listening" done in the RFC process being a charade